MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch5.4" class="n"></a> 5.4 Monte Carlo Control Without Exploring Starts

-The two general approaches to avoid the unlikely assumption of exploring starts is –to ensure that all actions are selected inifnitely often– are called _on-policy_ and _off-policy_ methods.
+The two general approaches to avoid the unlikely assumption of exploring starts is –to ensure that all actions are selected infinitely often– are called _on-policy_ and _off-policy_ methods.

 > On policy methods attempt to evaluate or improve the policy that is used to make decisions, whereas off-policy methods evaluate or improve a policy different from that used to generate the data.